-The proposal is founded on the principles of Contraction and Convergence.
+The proposal is founded on the principles of Contraction and Convergence2.
 It has four essential steps:

-- 20 1 Agree on a global maximum emissions cap to 2050 [eg, 1000 gigatonne CO2].
+- 1 Agree on a global maximum emissions cap to 2050 [eg, 1000 gigatonne CO2].
 This is contraction. - 2 Agree on the principle of equal per capita emissions at some stage (the date is not determined in this step, simply the principle).
-This is convergence - 3 Agree on the date when all emissions entitlements become equal per person.
+This is convergence - Agree on the date when all emissions entitlements become equal per person.
 This is the crux of the issue.
-The date(s) of convergence determines the size of the high value trade in entitlements between high each and low each an equation with developed and developing ecuartrice. - 25 high-carbon and low-carbon countries, viz, developed and developing countries

-4 Determine emissions profiles, issue permits, manage reconciliation and facilitate global trade.
-Highcarbon countries buy permits from low-carbon with annual trade of around \$100 billion or more depending on the carbon price.
+The date(s) of convergence determines the size of the high value trade in entitlements between high-carbon and low-carbon countries, viz, developed and developing countries - 4 Determine emissions profiles, issue permits, manage reconciliation and facilitate global trade.
+High-carbon countries buy permits from low-carbon with annual trade of around \$100 billion or more depending on the carbon price.